xiaxx244/diver_detection/README.md

-# Diver detection project using faster R-RCNN, feature extraction and K-Means Clustering.
+# Diver detection project using Faster R-RCNN, feature extraction and K-Means Clustering.
 # TensorFlow Models

 This repository contains a number of different models implemented in [TensorFlow](https://www.tensorflow.org):